OS2mo/os2mo/docs/src/graphql/migration.md

 Below follows the migration guide for each version.

+## Version 12

+GraphQL version 12 introduces a breaking change to the input variables taken by the `ituser_create`-mutator.
+Specifically it removes the `type` input variable, which was previously an optional argument that should *always* have its value set to: `it`.
+Setting it to any other value will break invariants in the underlying code leading to undefined behavior.

+The argument had the default value of `it` and as such the issue only arises if the caller explicitly sends a different value.
+The argument has however been removed entirely in version 12, as it is leaking implementation-specific details and should never have been exposed.

+To migrate from GraphQL version 11, simply stop sending `type` with your queries.

 ## Version 11

 GraphQL version 11 introduces a breaking change to the input variables taken